Common Spider Species that Like to Invade Your Home

 Identification: Females are shiny black with a red hourglass or dots and stripes on the underside.
 Males are brown to black with red, yellow, or white dots and stripes on the back.
 Some may be brown to black with yellow or white markings and red legs.

-Habitat: Prefer warm areas but can survive anywhere.
+Habitat: This spider species prefers warm areas but can survive anywhere.
 Build webs in holes and animal burrows near the ground.

 Web: Irregular, sticky, silk that catches bugs.
 May contain teardrop-shaped egg sacs.